bigskysoftware/grugbrain.dev/index.md

 OK, but now need return list!  have stream!

-"Did you collect it in a list?"
+"Well, did you collect your stream into a list?"

-grug hand reaching for club yet again, control
+what?

+"Define a Collector&lt;? super T, A, R&gt; to collect your stream into a list"

+grug now swear on ancestor grave he club every single person in room, but count two instead and remain calm

-put common thing like `filter()` on list and make return list big brain java api developer!
+put common thing like `filter()` on list and make return list, listen well big brain java api developer!

-nobody care about "stream" or even hear of "stream" before, is not networking api big brain!  all java developer use list!
+nobody care about "stream" or even hear of "stream" before, is not networking api, all java grugs use list mr big brain!

 # <a name="grug-on-front-end-development"></a>[Front End Development](#grug-on-front-end-development)